uwaacf/SAD-2020/README.md

-# WANTED
+# SAD 2020
 This website is a gift to commemorate Sisters Appreciation Day in year 2020.
-In the website, there is a main page, one page for each sister, and a simple game that takes your throughout the website.
-Please give suggestions for what should be on each page!
+In the website, there is a main page, one page for each sister, and a simple game.

 ## Main Page
 The main page will include the following: